dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

     -> (vec TokenApproval) query;
 ```

-Note: This methods deviates from the API best practice outlined in ICRC-7 of not having paginated batch APIs.
+> [!NOTE] This method deviates from the API best practice outlined in ICRC-7 of not having paginated batch APIs.
 The reason is that this method requires pagination because of possibly large numbers of responses, but is also expected to be useful as batch method for frequently expected use cases.
 Thus, the methods cannot use the typical positional arguments of other batch calls in the ICRC-7 and ICRC-37 standards.

 ### icrc37_get_collection_approvals